cysouw/diathesis/review/reviewLSP.md

 > corrected

 - p.
 271 ‘The allomorphs without geshow show’: repetition

+> corrected

 - p.
 273 10.8b I prefer gelogen to go to the end.

+> changed

 - p.
 273 Weinen is mentioned as being a manner of speaking verb, is this really justified?
 I do not think that this is appropriate.

+> rephrased.
+It is a verb that can be used in a  manner-of-speaking context.

 - p.
 275 ‘between participles as secondary predicate’: predicates

+> corrected

 - p.
 276 10.18c Strange

+> changed to *angekleidet*, I think that sounds more idiomatical.

 - p.
 276 ‘focus on slightly’: the slightly

+> changed

 - p.
 277 10.22a I think the sentence is ok, especially if you add den ganzen Tag.
 - p.
 277 Why is the bleiben construction not tense-oriented?
 I do not think that this is justified and haven’t found any conclusive argumentation in favor of this view.
 See also my comment on 10.22a
 - p.
 277 10.23b kind with capital K